Contents

 Peer Review Process

-The journal adopts a double-blind peer review system: reviewers and authors remain anonymous to each other; only the Editorial Manager and Editor-in-Chief can access their identities.
+The journal adopts a double-anonymous peer-review system: reviewers and authors remain anonymous to each other; only the Editorial Manager and Editor-in-Chief can access their identities.

 All research manuscripts are evaluated by at least two independent external reviewers with relevant subject expertise.
 Reviewers are not members of the journal’s editorial team.
 Author-suggested reviewers may be considered at the discretion of the Editor-in-Chief, provided that they are independent, appropriately qualified, and free from conflicts of interest.